microsoft/FluidFramework/docs/content/docs/start/tutorial.md

 ## Defining the Dice view

-Fluid is framework agnostic and works well with React, Vue, Angular and web components.
+Fluid is view framework agnostic and works well with React, Vue, Angular and web components.
 This example will use nothing more than standard HTML/DOM methods, but you can see examples of other frameworks, as well as this example in full, in our [HelloWorld repo](https://github.com/microsoft/FluidHelloWorld).

 ### Start with a static view

-In this tutorial we will start with a dice roller that works without Fluid locally, and then show how to add collaboration by changing a few key pieces.
+It is simplest to create the view using local data without Fluid, then add Fluid by changing some key pieces of the app.
+This tutorial uses this approach.

-This `renderDiceRoller`, given an HTML element to attach to, creates a working dice roller that displays a random dice value each time the "Roll" button is clicked.
-Note that this demo code omits styles for brevity.
+This `renderDiceRoller` function, given an HTML element to attach to, creates a working dice roller that displays a random dice value each time the "Roll" button is clicked.
+Note that the included code snippets omit the styles for brevity.

 ```js
 function renderDiceRoller(elem, diceMap) {